KeerthiPeruka/Data-Management-Project/README.md

 ### 4. Running the Analysis Notebook
 Open and run each cell of the Jupyter Notebook (insert notebook name) to observe the models and findings.

+## Demo Video
+For a more in-depth understanding of the content in this project, the demo video can be found at: